mnbroatch/bondage.js/README.md

 There are features in the Yarn docs that are not present in the [Yarn language spec](https://github.com/YarnSpinnerTool/YarnSpinner/blob/9275277f50a6acbe8438b29596acc8527cf5581a/Documentation/Yarn-Spec.md).
 These have not yet been implemented.
 Known examples are:
   - `Character: some text` annotation
   - `[b]Markup[/b]`

+These are unlikely to be added to this project, but would instead be added to [YarnBound](https://github.com/mnbroatch/yarn-bound).

 # Usage